9pt7/prepl/README.md

-Command line tool for rerunning a command when file dependencies change.
+A simple command line tool for rerunning a command when file dependencies change.

 ## Example usage
 - `prepl pytest` will automatically run your pytest tests as source files are saved.
 - `prepl -c 'make && ./a.out'` will build and run an executable as you save source files.

 ## Description
+The primary use case for prepl is to automatically test your code when source files are saved.
+This is particularly useful in test-driven development where code is continuously tested during the development process in short iterations.

-prepl monitors files that were accessed by the command process and reruns it when any of the files change. prepl can be run  with either a single command or with a command string that is executed in a shell.
-The second form is useful when you want to run multiple commands (like build a project, then run some tests).
+prepl can be used with virtually any programming language; you just need to provide it with a command to run. prepl monitors the files that were accessed by the supplied command and reruns it when any of the files are updated.

+prepl can be run with either a single command or with a command string that is executed in a shell.
+The second form is useful when you want to run multiple commands (like build the project, then run the tests).
 ```
 usage: prepl [-h] [-c COMMAND_STRING] ...